-- Windows Server 2003 (RTM, SP1, SP2) and Windows 2008 (RTM, SP1, SP2). - For Windows 2008 (R2), if the correct account (Administrator) is not specified during collection, the registry on that remote host should be edited.
-Use the Windows 2008 configuration registry script, or manually add the DWORD value in LocalAccountTokenFilterPolicy and set the data to 1 in HKEY_LOCAL_MACHINE\SOFTWARE \Microsoft\Windows\CurrentVersion\Policies \system\key, then reboot.
+- WMI protocol uses multiple ports along with 135 to connect to the remote system. - For Windows 2008 (R2), if the correct account (Administrator) is not specified during collection, the registry on that remote host should be edited.
+Use the Windows 2008 configuration registry script, or manually add the DWORD value in LocalAccountTokenFilterPolicy and set the data to 1 in HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Policies\system \key, then reboot.
 It is recommended to use the Administrator account to prevent the modification and reboot.

-NOTE:
+MOTE:

-- For adequate disk space to store a copy of all event logs and other system data, see ftp://ftp.emc.com/pub/emcgrab/ Windowsdirectory for more information. - admin\$ and c\$ share must be enabled for remote commands to execute the program embedded in Lasso. xCmd.exe may be detected as a threat by the remote host if McAfee or AVG are installed.
-On both the systems that Lasso is installed and the remote host, add xCmd.exe to the trusted programs if using McAfee or the PUP exception list if using AVG. - In case of EqualLogic and MD series SAN .Net framework 2.0 or later is required on the remote Windows host for the successful Windows host collection.
-If later version is installed, then Lasso still requires version 2.0. - Windows Server Core is not supported. - Windows 2003 R2 32 bit and 64 bit. - Windows 2012 Server
+- For adequate disk space to store a copy of all event logs and other system data, see ftp://ftp.emc.com/pub/emcgrab/Windowsdirectory for more information. - admin\$ and c\$ share must be enabled for remote commands to execute the program embedded in Lasso. - In case of EqualLogic and MD series SAN .Net framework 2.0 or later is required on the remote Windows host for the successful Windows host collection. - Windows Server Core is not supported.